DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 In our case, it's this expression: `\x y -> [x, x + y]` But `[x, x + y]` is an Array!
 Does it mean that `m a` is actually `Array a`??
-Does it mean that Array is a _Monad_.
+Does it mean that Array is a _Monad_?!

 You bet it is.